-The subsidiary Elastrak S.A. in the context of its normal course of business, paid a fee for the alternative management of used tires to the related company ECOELASTIKA S.A. amounting to €597 thousand and €430 thousand for 2022 and 2021, respectively.
-The subsidiary's obligations to ECOELASTIKA S.A. for these transactions were nil as of 31/12/2022 and €187 thousand as of 31/12/2021.
+The subsidiary Elastrak S.A. in the context of its normal course of business, paid a fee for the alternative management of used tires to the related company ECOELASTIKA S.A. amounting to \notin 445 thousand and \notin 597 thousand for 2023 and 2022, respectively.
+The subsidiary's obligations to ECOELASTIKA S.A. for these transactions were nil as of 31/12/2023 and 31/12/2022.